joerivanarkel/AzureRedisCache/README.md

 In the Data Access class i try to get the list from the Redis Cache.
 Then i check if the result is null or empty by checking for the `"[]"` value.
 If not i deserialize the Json and return the list, using the `Newtonsoft.Json` NuGet package, but their are other possibilities.

-When it is empty, i get the data from the Database.
+If it is empty, i get the data from the Database.
 Then i cache the data by serializing the Data in Json format.

 ```dotnet
 var cachedList = _cache.GetString("Model");